katzur/story-sparks/README.md

 Products page displays the list of all products added to the store:
 * Sort field - allows to sort the available products by name (A-Z and Z-A) and price (lowest/ highest first)
-* Information about the number of avilable products.
+* Information about the number of available products.
-* List of the products containing: image, colorful background, name, price.
+* List of the products containing: image, colourful background, name, price.
 * List can be filtered by Scent in the navbar on the top.
 * User can also perform a search on the products by name, description and ingredients.
 * When logged in as a superuser, additional buttons appear: "Edit" and "Delete".
 These give the superuser quick access to CRUD functionality.